 Coconut Sugar (also called Coconut Palm Sugar)

-According to Livestrong, "Coconut sugar is the boiled and dehydrated sap of the coconut palm.
+According to Livestrong, “Coconut sugar is the boiled and dehydrated sap of the coconut palm.
 It comes with a higher price tag than granulated sugar but offers the same number of carbohydrates and calories.
-Coconut sugar isn't a nutritional superfood, but it does offer more vitamins and minerals than white table sugar.
-It contains trace amounts of vitamin C, potassium, phosphorous, magnesium, calcium, zinc, iron and copper.
-Coconut sugar also provides small amounts of phytonutrients, such as polyphenols, flavonoids and anthocyanidin, and antioxidants.
-You'll also find the B vitamin inositol, often used as a mood booster, in coconut sugar."
+Coconut sugar isn’t a nutritional superfood, but it does offer more vitamins and minerals than white table sugar.
+Vitamin C, potassium, phosphorous, magnesium, calcium, zinc, iron, and copper are all present in trace quantities.
+Coconut sugar also contains antioxidants and phytonutrients such as polyphenols, flavonoids, and anthocyanidin.
+Coconut sugar often contains the B vitamin inositol, which is often used as a mood enhancer.”

 Coconut sugar also has a low glycemic impact and has less fructose than conventional sugar.
 It was named the most sustainable sweetener in 2014 by the United Nations’ Food and Agriculture Organization.

 Although it might not be the best health decision, you can substitute brown sugar for coconut sugar in my recipes.

 Coconut oil was shunned for a long time because of its high saturated fat content, but not all fats are created equal.

 Shape states, “Because it tolerates high temperatures, coconut oil is a notable substitute for butter, shortening, or other vegetable oils in Paleo-worthy baked good recipes.
 Scones, cupcakes, muffins, brownies, and cookies will have a lightness that you just can’t get with butter.”